EmiDonzaBidini/portfolio/README.md

   # Portfolio Emi

-  This is a code bundle for Portfolio Emi.
-The original project is available at https://www.figma.com/design/sq46dNeYcqF79h3frN4LwU/Portfolio-Emi.
+  This is a Portfolio created by me.

   ## Running the code